Merrick101/autovise/progress_tracker.md

  - apps/orders/utils/stripe_helpers.py
  - Project logs and Stripe test sessions
 - Checkout backend logic is secure, dynamic, and fully aligned with catalog discounting and cart validation rules.

 ---

+## Task 3 - Front-End Stripe Checkout Integration

+**Status:**
+- Complete

+**Summary:**
+- Connected the frontend cart page to the backend checkout_view, allowing users to initiate a secure Stripe Checkout session.
+Enhanced UX by adding a loading spinner during redirection, graceful fallback messaging for failures, and validated cart state before submission.
+Styling aligns with Bootstrap conventions and is consistent with site branding.

+**Key Actions:**
+- Replaced static checkout link with POST form and CSRF token
+- Integrated a Bootstrap-styled "Proceed to Checkout" button with loading spinner
+- Added JavaScript logic to show spinner and prevent double submission
+- Implemented fallback redirect with error messaging if session creation fails
+- Validated cart is not empty before allowing checkout to proceed

+**Key Outcomes:**
+- Users can securely initiate Stripe Checkout from the cart page
+- Button behavior provides responsive visual feedback
+- Empty carts are gracefully blocked from triggering checkout
+- Frontend integration is robust, accessible, and consistent with project styling

+---